Diatomaceous earth: Agriculture

 Natural freshwater diatomaceous earth is used in agriculture for grain storage as an anticaking agent, as well as an insecticide.
-It is approved by the Food and Drug Administration as a feed additive to prevent caking.
+It is approved by the U.S. Food and Drug Administration as a feed additive to prevent caking.

 Some believe it may be used as a natural anthelmintic (dewormer), although studies have not shown it to be effective.
 Some farmers add it to their livestock and poultry feed to prevent the caking of feed.
 "Food-Grade Diatomaceous Earth" is widely available in agricultural feed supply stores.

 Freshwater diatomite can be used as a growing medium in hydroponic gardens.

 It is also used as a growing medium in potted plants, particularly as bonsai soil.
 Bonsai enthusiasts use it as a soil additive, or pot a bonsai tree in 100% diatomaceous earth.
 In vegetable gardening it is sometimes used as a soil conditioner, because like perlite, vermiculite, and expanded clay, it retains water and nutrients, while draining fast and freely, allowing high oxygen circulation within the growing medium.